telefonicaid/fiware-orion/doc/manuals/orion-api.md

 }
 ```

-`DateTime` metadata example For instance (only the referred attribute metadata is shown):
+`DateTime` metadata example (only the referred attribute metadata is shown):

 ```
 "metadata": {